Sumit00003/SIEM-Internship/siem-internship-phase-2/Phase-2/Scenario-1-Privilege-Escalation/REPORT-1-Privilege-Escalation.md

 -> Make an alert if some non-admin tries to create user or tries to escalate it.
 -> Report & Document.

-2) Possible False Positives ?

--> Penetration Test(if red taem is active).

 # Detection Status
  -> Successfully Detected.